Nike shares surge as inventory challenges start to abate, demand stays strong

-Dec 21 (Reuters) - Nike Inc's NKE.N shares soared about 11% on Wednesday as investors shrugged off margin pressure at the sportswear giant and focused on the company's efforts to fix its inventory problems that have plagued its business in recent quarters.
+Dec 21 (Reuters) - Nike Inc's NKE.N shares soared nearly 15% on Wednesday as investors shrugged off margin pressure at the sportswear giant and focused on the company's efforts to fix its inventory problems that have plagued its business in recent quarters.

-Still, the decline was smaller than expected, according to analysts, thanks also to higher-priced product launches such as the LeBron 20s and Nike Mercurial shoes.
+Still, the decline was smaller than expected, according to analysts, thanks also to higher-priced new products such as the LeBron 20s and Nike Mercurial shoes.

 "Nike offered promotions, but at the same time, they also pushed for new product without the promotion," said Jane Hali & Associates analyst Jessica Ramirez.

-Nike saw sales in North America surge 30%, while in China - where the business was recovering from lockdowns - fell only about 3%, following a 16% slump in the first quarter.
+Nike's sales in North America surged 30%, while those in China - where the business was recovering from lockdowns - fell only about 3%, following a 16% slump in the first quarter.

+"We see Nike as a must-own discretionary stock heading into (2023)," Credit Suisse said.

-The company's shares, which have fallen about 38% this year, were at $114.82 in premarket trading, while European peers Adidas ADSGn.DE and Puma PUMG.DEalso rose nearly 7% and 9%, respectively.
+The company's shares, having fallen about 38% this year, touched an over six-month high of $119.18 in early trading.

 UPDATE 4-Nike beats estimates boosted by discounts, promotions; shares surge - Reuters NewsnL4N33A3KP